Particular/docs.particular.net/nservicebus/hosting/cloud-services-host/index.md

 The Azure Platform and NServiceBus make a perfect fit.
 On the one hand the Azure platform offers the scalable and flexible platform required, on the other hand NServiceBus makes development on this highly distributed environment a breeze.

-If real scale is required (eg in tens, hundreds or even thousands of machines hosting each endpoint) then Cloud Services is the required deployment model.
+If real scale is required (e.g. in tens, hundreds or even thousands of machines hosting each endpoint) then Cloud Services is the required deployment model.

 ## Cloud Services - Worker Roles